musically-ut/musically-ut.github.io/_drafts/speed-of-object-creation-in-js.markdown

 });
 ```

-and if you do not know the  in advance, then
+and if you do not know the fields in advance, then

 ```javascript
 var headers = ['Name', 'Age', 'Address'];